I really wish I didn’t have to address this topic. I mean, we’re putting brand new babies and toxic exposure in one sentence…

 – – – – –

-If you want to read about more stuff you shouldn’t be buying, (hey, who DOESN’T want to save money?!), read about these 23 Completely Unnecessary Baby Products.
-You’re welcome!
+If you want to read about more stuff you shouldn’t be buying, (hey, who DOESN’T want to save money?!), take a look at these 23 Completely Unnecessary Baby Products you might not need after all!